Anja Kunze, Ph.D.

 Email: [email protected]

-Bioelectronics, Bio Micro Electro Mechanical Systems, Digital Logic, Logic Circuits, Micro- & Nanofabrication, Neuroengineering, Mathematical Modeling, Bioengineering
+Bioelectronics, Bio Micro Electro Mechanical Systems (BioMEMS), Digital Logic, Logic Circuits, Micro- & Nanofabrication, Neuroengineering, Mathematical Modeling, Bioengineering

 Research projects in the Kunze Lab live at the interface between micro- and nano-engineered tools and neuroscience with the scope of understanding the role and function of the brain microstructure in healthy brains and during the progression of neurodegenerative diseases.
 If you are interested in these areas as a highly motivated and talented new graduate, undergraduate student or postdocs contact Dr. Kunze or checkout the research site.